-The College Counseling Office is a resource for younger students and their parents, particularly surrounding standardized testing, summer program applications, extracurricular activities, and course selection (if needed).
-Students and parents/guardians should feel welcome to email, call or schedule time to meet individually with the college counselors.
+The best thing students can do in their first two years of high school is maximize their academic experience, build friendships, and explore new extracurricular activities - this will provide the foundation from which students will build when they enter the college process later in their BUA careers.
+That said, we understand questions about standardized testing, summer program applications, extracurricular activities, and course selection may arise.
+Students and parents/guardians should feel welcome to email, call, or schedule time to meet individually with the college counselors.

 Many students who come to BUA (or any other competitive high school) are shocked to find themselves suddenly a small fish in a big pond.
 The expectations, workload, and level of academic rigor may seem overwhelming at first.
 It often takes students half of their first year to find their bearings and understand what teachers expect of them.
-Typically, students whose grades reflect a struggle during first semester find that hard work and conscientious efforts to improve are rewarded when teachers assign final grades.
+Typically, students whose grades reflect a struggle during the first semester find that hard work and conscientious efforts to improve are rewarded when teachers assign final grades.

 One of the most important aspects of your education is the interaction you will have with faculty members.
 At BUA, each student is an integral part of the classroom dynamic.
-Our best piece of advice is this: if a teacher asks you to meet with him or her to discuss a paper or test, do so!
+Our best piece of advice is this: if a teacher asks you to meet to discuss a paper or test, do so!
 We know many students are not accustomed to receiving a poor grade or struggling with material but be assured that it is not a point of shame or failure on your part.
 Take advantage of the wonderful resource that is our faculty.
 The ability to approach teachers with questions and concerns, to contribute to classroom discussions, and to continue these dialogues outside of the classroom are all skills that will help you immensely as you continue at the University in the junior and senior years, and as you continue on to college.

 It is important for you, the student, to earn the best grades you are capable of throughout your academic career.
-Many colleges do recognize that the first year at a new high school represents a transition time, and therefore do not emphasize freshman year grades in their review of applications.
-However, they do appear on your transcript, and they may still be evaluated as part of a college application.
+Colleges recognize that the first year at a new high school represents a transition time, and pay attention to a student's overall grade trend in high school, often emphasizing the most recent grades available.
+However, all grades do appear on your transcript, and will be evaluated as part of a college application.